Would you like to try a biophilic design for a while?

 Last but not least, the ensuite bathroom has a lovely organic feel to it.
 Pebbles are used as flooring and wooden walkways in the middle add a flatter surface to walk on.

 Location: Kuta, Bali, Indonesia

-This design uses a different approach to bring nature indoors: it opens greenery corners in the rooms.
+This design uses a different approach to bring nature indoors: it devotes entire corners to greenery.

 In the bedroom, a part of the wall has been opened, creating a natural vignette that looks like an artwork on the plain white walls.
-In the bathroom, a skylight window lights up a plant corner that again is very effective in blending the interior with the surroundings.
-And installing a walk-in-shower next to it is a genius way to take care of watering with no extra effort!
+In the bathroom, a skylight window lights up a plant corner that effectively blends the interior with its surroundings.
+Also, installing a walk-in shower next to it is a genius way to take care of watering with no extra effort!

 Connecting with the local environment